phil-scott-78/thirty25-11ty/src/posts/cqrs-ef-core-repository-pattern.md

 closer to real world usage.
 It also expands upon the repositories to include a `Set` and `Query` method that accept a lambda to allow code such as `Query(i => i.Blogs)` for better discoverability of the context's `DbSet` members.

-To demonstrate the `IDbContextFactory` we are targetting EF Core 5 preview bits which require .NET Standard 2.1.
+To demonstrate the `IDbContextFactory` we are targeting EF Core 5 preview bits which require .NET Standard 2.1.
 The CQRS portion works fine in EF Core 3 as long as you rework the constructor to take a `DbContext` directly.